KlipperScreen/KlipperScreen/docs/VNC.md

     ##### Prevent unwanted rotation of UI
     * Lock the rotation using the buttons in the notification bar or in device Settings > Screen > Disable "Rotate automatically"

-It's recommended to turn off DPMS and Display timeout:
+It's recommended to set Display timeout to never:

+Also for X11 installs turn off DPMS:

 ![disable_dpms_poweroff](img/disable_dpms_poweroff.png)